jk619/meridianbias/README.md

 If you are no using ToolboxToolbox and don't want to manually download the necessary dependencies, the do_0_check_dependencies.m can do it for you.

-To use the code, download or clone this github repository and navigate to the repository in the Matlab command window.
+To use the code, clone this github repositor and navigate to the repository in the Matlab command window.

 Example usage below:

 This is the content of masterscript.m